Former Secret Service Agent: 6 Ways You Can Teach Kids to Avoid Danger

 Parents consider their children the most precious thing in the world, and one of their main duties is to protect them and prepare them for life’s challenges.
 What if you could get insights about how to do this from someone who once protected the most powerful people on Earth?

 Meet Evy Poumpouras, a former Secret Service agent who dedicated her career to protecting four U.S. presidents and their families.
 After leaving the agency, Ms. Poumpouras redirected her focus toward teaching the general public how to protect themselves physically and emotionally.
-In her book, “Becoming Bulletproof,” she draws upon her personal experiences and teaches readers how to become more resilient; learn to read people and situations; and avoid becoming a victim.
+In her book, “Becoming Bulletproof,” she draws upon her personal experiences and teaches readers how to become more resilient, learn to read people and situations, and avoid becoming a victim.

-She added that her advice is not meant to inspire fear.
-Instead, this is for you to live with awareness.
 “You do have some say in how vulnerable you or your children are.
-When you teach your kids to make good choices, they’re less likely to expose themselves to dangerous situations.”
+When you teach your kids to make good choices, they’re less likely to expose themselves to dangerous situations,” she said.

-1. Say ‘No’ to Screens
+1. Say No to Screens

 When it comes to electronic devices and internet access for children, Ms. Poumpouras’s answer is an absolute no.

 On one hand, screens alone affect children’s attention span and mental development, as many studies have found.
-In her case, her daughter is under 2 years old, and has never been in front of a screen: no phones, no tablets, no TV.
+In her case, her daughter is under 2 years old and has never been in front of a screen: no phones, no tablets, no TV.
 Even if Ms. Poumpouras plays something to her, she prefers to make sure it’s just the sound, not the images on a screen.

 If the device has an internet connection, there are safety concerns.
-Ms. Poumpouras compares it to dropping a child in the middle of Times Square in New York City and letting him talk to whoever he wants.
+Ms. Poumpouras compares it to dropping a child in the middle of Times Square in New York City and letting him talk to whomever he wants.
 “If you aren’t comfortable with that, then you shouldn’t be comfortable giving them a phone [with internet access],” she said.

 If strangers can talk to your child online, they pose two types of danger.
 First, they can be a predator trying to lure your child to a place where they can abuse him or her.
-They might pretend to be another kid, or might use their own kids to lure yours into their home.
+They might pretend to be another kid or might use their own kids to lure yours into their home.

 Second, as a parent, you should be the strongest influence in your child’s life.
 But if your child is in contact with other people online, you have strong competition: videos, social media influencers, and all kinds of people telling your kid what to think or believe.
 “Even if they’re not predators, the child is going to be taking on other people’s values, and you may not agree with those,” Ms. Poumpouras warned.